Charles Elton (police)

-Charles E. Elton (1855–1916) was chief of police of the Los Angeles Police Department for four years, four months, and five days, which was a comparatively long stint in the first 50 years of the department.
+Charles E. Elton (1855–1916) served as chief of police of the Los Angeles Police Department for four years, four months, and five days, which was a comparatively long stint in the first 50 years of the department.

 Biography

 Elton was born in New York in February 1855.
 Prior to his appointment he had been a civilian with work experience as a railroad man and a real estate agent.
 One of his major innovations was a Flying Squad of bicycle-mounted officers, which greatly helped the undermanned department cover the already vast distances encompassed by the city of Los Angeles.
 A 1904 handbook to Southern California reported, "The salaries of Police Department are as follows, except the Chief, who is a city official: Captains, $150 per month; lieutenants, $125 per month; detectives, $125 per month; sergeants, $115 per month."
 Patrolmen made $75 to $100 a month depending on experience.

 When he resigned in 1904, the Los Angeles Evening Express stated that his service had been "handicapped by previous inexperience, unfitted by mental attributes, not his fault, his appointment at the outset was a mistake due entirely to a political coup of his predecessor's enemies".

 Elton was arrested in 1906 for failure to pay spousal support.
 He was in arrears $600.
 In 1910 Elton was working as a bicycle dealer in Portland, Oregon and got into a fight with a 13-year-old boy over money.
 Elton was arrested in 1911 at which time the United Press reported that he had been charged with "forgery in connection with a land deal.
 He was released on $1000 bond.
 Elton had resided in Portland for the last several years.
 He conducted an auto tire repair shop and dealt extensively in real estate."